Why Do I Have So Many Food Sensitivities?

 1. Intestinal Permeability (a.k.a.
 Leaky Gut)

-Leaky gut is when undigested food particles can pass your intestinal tract and enter your bloodstream.
-Basically, it means you’ve got holes in your gut.
+A leaky gut is when undigested food particles can pass your intestinal tract and enter your bloodstream.
+It means you’ve got holes in your gut.
 The gut lining (mucosal barrier) consists of a single cell layer and the mucus covering it.
-The barrier separates between the gut immune system and the gut content.
-Between the cells of the gut lining are proteins that zip the cells together, such as tight junctions, desmosomes, and adherens junctions.
+The barrier separates the gut immune system and the gut content.
+Between the gut lining cells are proteins that zip the cells together, such as tight junctions, desmosomes, and adherens junctions.

 Your gut lining is naturally permeable to allow the absorption of some nutrients.
 Substances and nutrients can get transported between the cells or across the cells.